fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 ## Approach and background

-A Fab Lab, or digital fabrication laboratory, is a place to play, to create, to mentor and to invent: a place for learning and innovation.
-Fab Labs provide access to the environment, the skills, the materials and the advanced technology to allow anyone anywhere to make (almost) anything.
+A Fab lab, or digital fabrication laboratory, is a place to play, to create, to mentor and to invent: a place for learning and innovation.
+Fab labs provide access to the environment, the skills, the materials and the advanced technology to allow anyone anywhere to make (almost) anything.

 It is a workshop space, but it is also a [global network of labs](https://www.fablabs.io/labs/map) and a community of people working together to learn, explore and make.

-It is a working practice based on the free sharing of information, collaborative making of tools, and building on each others work.
-Most of the tools and teaching materials we will be using have come from this ethos, and this module aims not just ot teach technical skills but a fablab way of working and making.
+It is a working practice based on the free sharing of information, collaborative making of tools, and building on each others' work.
+Most of the tools and teaching materials we will be using have come from this ethos, and this module aims not just to teach technical skills but a *fab lab* way of working and making.

 ### A note on difficulty